I’m a California girl, born and raised near the beaches of Santa Cruz and now living in downtown San Jose.

 Meeting Hubby has changed my whole life, in our years together, it has been a whirlwind of adventures.
 Everyday, I can’t wait to experience something new, from traveling the world and meeting new people, to simply discovering something new on the stove.

 When I am not cooking and blogging, I am singing around the bay area.
-I sing in a band that does party music for corporate events and weddings.
-When not booked at a gig, I sing with jam bands, where musicians show up and are put on stage together having never played together sometimes and put songs together on the spot, it’s great fun and a great way to meet new people.
+I sing in the a cappella band, Prime Time.
+When not booked at a gig, I sing with jam bands, where musicians show up and are put on stage together having never played together before.
+It’s great fun and a great way to meet new people.

 Thank you for visiting my site and enjoying the stories, recipes and pictures.